Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 Not Necessary For:

-• No Build Step: Pure HTML/CSS sites with no build process
+• No Build Step: Pure HTML/CSS with nothing to compile

 How to Set Up GitLab CI/CD